 Disclaimer: Perfect Keto products have been provided to me for the purpose of this review by Perfect Keto as free samples.
 This has not influenced my review and the opinions expressed in this post are my own.
-I am not affiliated with Perfect Keto.

 Supplements with exogenous ketones have become increasingly popular within the keto community.
 While exogenous ketones show promising results in certain areas, there has been lot of misinformation that needs clarification.
 Sadly, some exogenous ketone supplements are sold via what is known as multi-level marketing (MLM).